Skip to main content

 Here is an example code snippet of how to do this:

-method.
-Then, we define the range for the secondary index with lower_bound
+Define the range for the secondary index

-method with boolean indexing to filter rows with secondary index values within the specified range.
+Query the DataFrame for rows with secondary index values within the specified range

 You can adjust the range values and column names according to your specific DataFrame structure and requirements.